News and Events

 Sponsored by the Chinese Program in the School of Languages and Cultures at Purdue University, the next Chinese Studies Colloquium will be held February 8/3rd from 4:00-5:30pm at WTHR 320.
 Please click HERE for mor information.

-Please join us for our first SLC Colloquium of the semester!
+Please join us for our LAST SLC Colloquium of the spring semester!
 This is a chance for all of us to learn more about the current research projects of our faculty in the SLC.

 This event is free and open to the public.
 Refreshments will be served!